-Helios Towers (HT) owns and operates telecommunications towers and passive infrastructure in four high-growth African markets.
+Helios Towers (HT) owns and operates telecommunications towers and passive infrastructure in five high-growth African markets.

 What we do